JMagnoJunior/simplechat/README.md

    Message.js -> It will render the message and it has its own state.
 When a message is loaded, we have only the URI for its sender.
 We need to fetch the sender information and save this information as a state in this component.
    MessagePanel.js -> It just list all the Message components.

+# How to run this application?
+Using docker you can just run the command below and wait
+''' docker-compose up --build '''